engtuncay/engtuncay.github.io/angular/angular intro.md

 ### Install Node Js

-Install Node.js® and npm if they are not already on your machine.
+Install Node.js® and npm (node package manager) if they are not already on your machine.

 ### Install Angular CLI